Old Museum Building, Brisbane

 The Old Museum Building is a heritage-listed former exhibition building, former museum and now performance venue in Bowen Hills, Brisbane, Queensland, Australia.
 It is made from 1.3 million red bricks and bordered by Gregory Terrace and the Exhibition Grounds.
+The Old Museum Building is one of only two remaining exhibition buildings built in Australia during the 19th century, the other being the Royal Exhibition Building.
+The Old Museum Building is a cultural landmark of Brisbane, and is noted for its history in the performing arts with recitals by Dame Nellie Melba and Ignacy Jan Paderewski.

 History

 The Old Museum was originally called the Exhibition Building and Concert Hall.
 It was built in 1891 for the Queensland National Agricultural and Industrial Association after Brisbane's first exhibition building, which had occupied the land, was destroyed by fire on 13 June 1888.
 At the time of the fire the building was being used as a skating rink.